tf-encrypted/tf-encrypted/README.md

 # Installation & Usage

-tf-encrypted is available as a package on [PyPI](https://pypi.org/project/tf-encrypted/) supporting Python 3.5+ which can be installed using pip:
+tf-encrypted is available as a package on [PyPI](https://pypi.org/project/tf-encrypted/) supporting Python 3.5+ and tensorflow 1.12.0+ which can be installed using pip:

 ```bash
 $ pip install tf-encrypted